bdavidxyz/chirpy/_drafts/2024-02-05-why-is-rails-not-more-popular.md

 ## Conclusion

-I usually don't write opinion, here was one.
-It's not easy to explain why Rails (or the Rails philosophy) is not more widely adopted, so trying to explore hypothesis is an enjoyable exercice.
+I usually don't write opinions, here was one.
+It's not easy to explain why Rails (or the Rails philosophy) is not more widely adopted, so trying to explore hypotheses is an enjoyable exercise.